maxtoroq/maxtoroq.github.io/DbExtensions/docs/query-mapping.md

 return db.Map<SupplierInfo>(query);
 ```

-In the example above, `CompanyWebsite AS CompanyWebsite$1` means *map the CompanyWebsite column to the first constructor parameter of the CompanyWebsite property*, which in this case is a [Uri][4] object.
+In the example above, `CompanyWebsite AS CompanyWebsite$1` means *map the CompanyWebsite column to the first constructor parameter of the CompanyWebsite property*, which in this case is a [Uri] object.

 <pre>
 CompanyWebsite AS CompanyWebsite$1